What Filament Should I Start With 3D Printing?

 However, Nylon is not a beginner-friendly filament.
 Nylon is very hygroscopic, which means it absorbs moisture from the air, which can affect its printability and quality.
 Nylon should be stored in a dry and sealed container, and dried before printing.
 Nylon also requires a high extrusion temperature and a heated bed, which can cause warping and shrinkage if the cooling is not consistent.
 Nylon also has poor adhesion to most surfaces, which can cause it to detach from the bed or curl up.

-Also Read: What Printer is Best for Printing Documents?
+Also Read: What is the easiest most reliable 3D printer?
 For 2024

 Conclusion